garylirocks/quickrefs/azure-active-directory.markdown

 ## Devices

+Three ways to add a device identity in Azure AD:

+- Azure AD registration  (for BYOD)
+- Azure AD join (for work devices)
+- Hybrid Azure AD join (interim step to Azure AD join)

+Usage:

+- Device-based Conditional Access policies
-- Provide access to organizational resources of work-related devices
+- Enable users SSO to cloud-based resources
-- Intended for organizations that do not have on-prem AD
-- Combined with a mobile device management (MDM) solution such as Microsoft Intune, provides additional attributes in Azure AD
+- Mobile device management (MDM) solution such as Microsoft Intune, provides additional attributes in Azure AD

-### Register
+### Registration

-- Registering a device to Azure AD enables you to manage a device's identity, which can be used to enable or disable a device
-- Usually a user's personal device, you login with your personal Microsoft account
+- Bring your own device (BYOD), such as cell phones and tablets
 - Works on Windows, iOS, Android, Ubuntu etc.
+- You login with your own account

 ### Join

+- Usually a work/school device, you login with your work/school account
 - An extension to registering, changes local state to a device
-- Usually a work/school device, you login with your work/school account
-- Only works on Windows 10 (and above) and Azure Windows VMs with certain extensions installed
+- Works on Windows 10 (and above)
+- You can still login to an AAD-joined machine using a non-AAD account
+- If you want to RDP an AAD joined machine using an AAD account
+  - you use username in the form like `MyAAD\gary@example.com`
+  - your local machine needs to be AAD joined/registered or hybrid joined
+  - you can't use MFA during RDP login, but you could assign conditional access policy
+- Requirements for Azure Windows VMs:
+  - Windows Server 2019 and later
+  - Windows 10 and later
+  - With `AADLoginForWindows` extensions installed
+  - the user needs either "Virtual Machine User Login" or "Virtual Machine Administrator Login" RBAC role, to login to the VM using AAD authentication

+### Hybrid

+- The device is joined to AD and registered with Azure AD

+### Debugging

 ```sh
 # check status